FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 ### spread

-Configure the bullet spread (this currently doesn't affect projectiles).
+Configure the bullet or projectile spread.
 There're several types of spreads and therefore it can be defined in different ways.

 #### Universal spread with static inaccuracy